ashriazzr/submission-data-analyst-dicoding/README.md

 ## Overview

-This project is a data analysis and visualization project focused on e-commerce public data.
+This project is a data analysis and visualization project focused on Bike Sharing Dataset.
 It includes code for data wrangling, exploratory data analysis (EDA), and a Streamlit dashboard for interactive data exploration.
-This project aims to analyze data on the E-Commerce Public Dataset.
+This project aims to analyze data on the Bike Sharing Dataset.

 ## Project Structure